-Talk about the history of palaces, and chances are that there are little or none who come quite close to the Palace of Versailles.
-Be it the site of the French Revolution, the home and the power seat of some of the most dynamic kings or queens, or the only place that contains in its wall more drama of power, deceit, romance and scandals than reams of history books.
-Truth be said, there’s nothing like this royal residence- a place whose grandeur is legendary and yet unseen.
-And if you, like us, have been enamored by the mysticism of this historic place, then here’s news for you.
-Come 2011, and the age old palace will see a transformation from the royal residence of the yesteryear royalty to a luxury hotel par excellence.
+Talk about the history of palaces, and the chances are that there are little or none who come quite close to the Palace of Versailles.
+Be it the French Revolution site, the home and the power seat of some of the most dynamic kings or queens, or the only place that contains in its wall more drama of power, deceit, romance, and scandals than reams of history books.
+Truth is said, there’s nothing like this royal residence- a place whose grandeur is legendary and yet unseen.
+And if you, like us, have been enamored by the mysticism of this historical place, then here’s news for you.
+Come 2011, and the age-old palace will see a transformation from the royal residence of the yesteryear royalty to a luxury hotel par excellence.

 A concession has been granted to the Belgian company Ivy International SA, which is to renovate and develop the satellite building that dates back to the 17th century, over 30 years.
-Built in the 1680s by the architect Jules Hardouin-Mansart, the 1,700 square-metre (18,000 square-feet) Hotel du Grand Controle served as an officers’ mess until 2006.
+In the 1680s by the architect Jules Hardouin-Mansart, the 1,700 square-meter (18,000 square-feet) Hotel du Grand Controle served as an officers’ mess until 2006.

 Ivy will pay for the renovation works, estimated at 5.5 million euros (7.3 million dollars), led by historic monuments architect-in-chief Frederic Didier.
 The palace, ordered by Louis XV and is considered a jewel of French patrimony.
 The opening of the 23-bedroom establishment, in which some rooms will look out onto the “Orangerie” – the chateau’s elaborate greenhouse – or the Swiss ornamental lake, is planned for late 2011.